capac/crm_app/README.rst

 Issues
 ======

-* Printing of the documents sent by email still hasn't been implemented.
+* Querying of tenant information by property identification still hasn't been implemented.

 * The program connects to the user's Microsoft Outlook/Exchange/Office 365 account to retrieve the sent emails, and so requires an internet connection to work.
 However the sent emails with attachment names are saved locally in the database every time the 'Show Docuemnts' button is pressed.